manyminds/jenkins-ci.org-docker/README.md

-# Official Jenkins Docker image
+# Official Jenkins Docker image flavored with docker

 The Jenkins Continuous Integration and Delivery server.